Underwater orienteering: Individual events

-The M-Course is a ‘M’ shaped course of a total length of 590 m consisting of a starting buoy, three rounding buoys and a finish line.
+The M-Course is an M-shaped course of a total length of 590 m consisting of a starting buoy, three rounding buoys and a finish line.
 Competitors are required to swim underwater around the rounding buoys in sequence and cross the finish line within the time limit of 15 minutes 20 seconds.
 Competitors are ranked using a point scoring system for correctly rounding the three buoys and for course accuracy at the finish line.

 The 5-Point Course is a course of a total length of 650 m consisting of a starting buoy and five orienteering points of which the last is the finish, all laid out in an irregular shape.
 Competitors are required to swim underwater around the course in sequence and to confirm the discovery of each orienteering point ‘by clearly pulling or spinning it’.
 Competitors are ranked using a point scoring system for each orienteering point found and for the speed of the swim around the course.

 The Star competition is a star-shaped course of a total length of 600 m consisting of a starting buoy, five rounding buoys and five orienteering buoys of which the last is the finish.
 Competitors are required to swim underwater around the course in sequence and to confirm the discovery of each orienteering point ‘by clearly pulling or spinning it’.
 Competitors are ranked using a point scoring system for correctly rounding the five buoys, for each orienteering point found and for the speed of the swim around the course.

 The Parallel Race is a single-elimination tournament where pairs of divers from a pool of competitors usually numbered at 32 race against each other over five rounds until one competitor is left un-eliminated and therefore is the winner.
 The course consists of a pair of two triangular-shaped courses (known as Course A and Course B) of equal overall length and located next to each other.
 Each course has a total length of 220 m and consists of one start buoy, one rounding buoy, one orientation buoy and a finish line of three to four metres width.